 Africa is home to the youngest labour force, with almost 76 million young Africans not in employment, education or training (NEET).
-West and East Africa and to less extent, Central Africa have a disproportionate number of NEET youth, underscoring the lack of sufficient jobs.37

-Africa is home to the youngest labour force, with almost 76 million young Africans not in employment, education or training (NEET).
+West and East Africa and to less Africa is home to the youngest labour force, with almost 76 million young Africans not in employment, education or training (NEET).